Temporal-Difference estimation of dynamic discrete choice models: Introduction

+TD methods are distinct from other value function approximation methods developed in economics, e.g., parametric policy iteration (\citealp{benitez2000comparison}), simulation and interpolation (\citealt{keane1994solution}), and sieve value function iteration (\citealp{arcidiacono2013approximating}).
+The last of these is similar in spirit to AVI with linear functional approximations.
+However, our semi-gradient method provides a linear approximation in a single step without any need for iterations, and we analyze AVI under generic machine learning methods.
+Our approximation results, and the technical arguments leading to them, are thus different from \citet{arcidiacono2013approximating}; in fact, their setting is different too as the authors focus on estimating the `optimal' value function, while the recursive terms in our setting are more akin to a value function under a fixed policy.

 The remainder of this paper is organized as follows.
 Section \ref{sec:Setup} outlines the setup of the DDC model and fixes notation.
-Section \ref{sec:Temporal-difference-learning-alg} describes our TD estimation method for the functional approximations of the value functions, proves its theoretical properties and describes the second-step estimation of the structural parameters under discrete and continuous state variables.
-Section \ref{sec:Extensions} describes various extensions including a recursive version of our algorithm which avoids the initial estimation of conditional choice probabilities.
-Section \ref{sec:Incorporating-permanent-unobserv} incorporates permanent unobserved heterogeneity into our algorithm.
+Section \ref{sec:Temporal-difference-learning-alg} describes our TD estimation method for the functional approximations of the value functions.
+Section \ref{sec:Theoretical-Properties-of} proves its theoretical properties and describes the second-step estimation of the structural parameters under discrete and continuous state variables.
 Section \ref{sec:Estimation-of-dynamic} discusses the estimation of dynamic discrete games.
-Section \ref{sec:Simulations} provides preliminary Monte Carlo simulations for our algorithm using a version of the \citet{Rust1987} bus engine replacement problem.
+Section \ref{sec:Simulations} provides Monte Carlo simulations for our algorithm.
 Section \ref{sec:Conclusions} concludes.
+The Online Appendix discusses extensions to permanent unobserved heterogeneity.